cerner/fhir.cerner.com/content/millennium/dstu2/infrastructure/document-reference.md

 Notes:

+- When the `created` parameter is provided:
-- The `created` parameter must be provided twice, once with the `ge` parameter and once with the `le` parameter.
-The two provided date/times may not be equal and must form a closed range.
-If one `created` parameter includes a time, both must include a time.
+  - It must be provided twice, once with the `ge` parameter and once with the `le` parameter.
+  - The two provided date/times may not be equal and must form a closed range.
+  - If one `created` parameter includes a time, both must include a time.

 ### Headers